Certain Summer Fruits Can Lower Your Heart Attack Risk

 Eat Three to Five Servings of Fresh Berries Daily to Benefit from Lowered Risk of Heart Attack

 Over the course of the study review period, 405 women experienced a heart attack.
 The study team found that women who consumed the most blueberries and strawberries had a 32-percent reduction in their risk of heart attack as compared to women who ate the berries once a month or less.
-Interestingly, the results did not change in women who otherwise ate a diet rich in other fruits and vegetables, providing solid proof that the flavonoids provided by the berries were responsible for the reduction benefits.
+Interestingly, the results did not change in women who otherwise ate a diet rich in other fruits and vegetables, providing solid proof that the flavonoids provided by the berries were responsible for the heart attack risk reduction benefits.

 The study authors concluded “We have shown that even at an early age, eating more of these fruits may reduce risk of a heart attack later in life.”
 The study results were independent of other risk factors, such as age, high blood pressure, family history of heart attack, body mass, exercise, smoking, caffeine or alcohol intake.
 While this study was conducting using a large sampling of women, eating between 3 and 5 servings of fresh berries each week can dramatically lower heart attack risk for men and women alike.